tldr-pages/tldr/pages/linux/fastfetch.md

 `fastfetch --logo {{logo}}`

-- Set the color of the keys:
+- Set the color of the keys and title:

 `fastfetch --color {{blue}}`